Villarreal held by Getafe as Musacchio suffers injury

 | BARCELONA

-The Villarreal defender was carried off on a stretcher with 13 minutes to go after his ankle buckled when he was running for the ball.
+The Villarreal defender was carried off on a stretcher with 13 minutes to go after his ankle appeared to buckle when he was on his own running for the ball.

-He has since been successfully operated on in hospital after suffering a dislocation and break.

-"The game comes second.
-I didn’t think it was so serious but when I saw the blood I was shocked," Villarreal coach Marcelino told reporters.

 An Ikechukwu Uche penalty, after he himself was fouled by Medhi Lacen with 52 minutes played, was Villarreal's first goal in five league games but it was not enough to give them their first La Liga away win of the year.